“regardless of which unvented cylinder you choose, be sure the overall system is suitably designed…”

 Firstly, it is important to understand that with any mains fed system (i.e. without stored water), the performance is directly related to the incoming flow and pressure.

 In existing properties, the water supply can be gauged by opening a tap connected directly to the mains supply.
 Typically, these are the outside tap or kitchen tap.
-As you open up more than one tap, the ability of each tap to maintain the flow rate is an indication of the water available.
+If you open more than one tap, the ability of each one to maintain the flow rate is an indication of the water available.
 Your local water supplier should be able to assist in testing pressures and flow rates properly.
 We always test the flow and pressure when we carry out a survey.

-First thing to always check is that all valves are fully opened, including the main stop tap.
-Even with a good supply into a property, if the internal pipe work is undersized, damaged or restricted in some way, this could have a significant affect on the flow rates.
-Also some water meters and water softeners are a problem.
+The first thing to check is that all valves are fully opened, including the main stop tap.
+Even with a good supply into the property, if internal pipework is undersized, damaged or restricted in some way, this will produce a detrimental effect on the flow rates.
+Additionally, some water meters and water softeners can add further resistance and pressure drop.

 If the mains supply pipe work is unable to provide the peak water requirements then there are various options available:

 See Water Boosting (accumulators and pump sets).

 That said, most properties have more than adequate water supplies, and mains fed hot water systems are an attractive and viable option.

 Unvented hot water systems must have a means of accommodating the water expansion as it is heated up.
 Manufacturers typically use one of two methods:

 As the Megaflo or Unvented system is pressurised, it can be sited virtually anywhere; it does not rely on a header tank to provide a head of pressure.

 Common locations are within an airing cupboard, a downstairs cupboard, utility room, loft, garage or basement.
 However, consideration should be given to the requirement for a safety discharge pipe to run from the cylinder to either outside or to a soil and vent pipe.